jotavare/jotavare.github.io/docs/x86_assembly_nasm/building_my_os/fat12_disk.md

 ## **FAT12 Disk**

-In this example, I will build on top of the previous code and build an operating system (OS) starting from the boot process and diving into the creation of a file system.
-We'll cover the structure of a traditional OS, the role of a bootloader and kernel, formatting a disk using FAT12 file system, and integrating bootloader and kernel into a disk image.
+In this example, I will build on top of the previous code and build an **OS** (operating system), starting from the boot process and diving into the creation of a file system.
+I'll cover the structure of a traditional OS, the role of a bootloader and kernel, formatting a disk using **FAT12 file system**, and integrating **bootloader** and **kernel** into a disk image.

 ## OS Structure

 In most traditional operating systems, there are two main components:

 ### Bootloader
-- The bootloader plays a crucial role in setting up the system.
+- The bootloader plays a crucial role in setting up the system;
-- It gathers system information and prepares the environment for the kernel.
+- It gathers system information and prepares the environment for the kernel;
-- Additionally, it loads the kernel into memory, enabling it to execute OS operations.
+- Additionally, it loads the kernel into memory, enabling it to execute OS operations;

 ### Kernel
-- The kernel is responsible for performing all core OS functions.
+- The kernel is responsible for performing all core OS functions;
-- It manages system resources, handles system calls, and orchestrates various system operations.
+- It manages system resources, handles system calls, and orchestrates various system operations;

 ### Preparation
-- Organize project files into separate folders for `bootloader` and `kernel`.
+- Organize project files into separate folders for **bootloader** and **kernel**;
-- Modify the `Makefile` to accommodate separate rules for compiling `bootloader` and `kernel`.
+- Modify the `Makefile` to accommodate separate rules for compiling **bootloader** and **kernel**;

 ### Project Structure:

+In this project, I'm gonna work with the files with `*`:

 ```
 fat12_disk